covermymeds/puppet-sentry/README.md

 This defined type exports a `sentry::source::project` resource.

 Type parameters:
+* **organization**: The Sentry organization to use.
+Required.
+No default.
+* **team**: The Sentry team to use.
+Required.
+No default.
 * **language**: the Sentry language to use
 * **env**: the tag to apply

 The `title` of this resource will be used to create a `sentry::source::project` resource of the form `${name}-${::hostname}`.
 This allows multiple application servers to export the same application to Sentry, but ensures that only one Sentry project is created.

+`organization` and `team` are required parameters.
+The organization must exist, however, if the team does not exist it will be created.
+We don't have a need for dynamically creating new organization which is why its not supported at this time.

 This defined type looks for a custom fact named `${name}_lang`.
 If found, the value of this fact will be used for this project's language, regardless of any `$language` class parameter defined.
 This custom fact **is not** included in this module.
 An example is available in the `examples` directory.